danidiaz/dep-t-advice/README.md

 - Change the result value of the function.

-- Sidestep the execution of the function altogeher, providing al alternative result.
+- Sidestep the execution of the function altogether, providing al alternative result.

 Here's how a `printArgs` advice might be defined: